digimakergo/doc/references/rest.md

 ## Common response

 Digimaker CMF will always return a json format.
 For a successful page it will be like below, where "error" is always false.
-All the response data will be inside "data"
+All th 'real' data will be inside "data"

 ```json
 {